Mental Health Problems

 - Contact your mental health provider first.

-- If can't reach your provider and problem is urgent, call another resource.
-See #3.
+- If can't reach your provider and problem is urgent, call 988 or another crisis resource.
+See below.

-- Local and National Mental Health Hotlines and Helplines (US numbers):
+- Hotlines: Local and National Mental Health Hotlines or Crisis Lines (US numbers):

 - Domestic Violence Hotline: 1-800-799-7233.

 - Substance Abuse Hotline: 1-800-662-4357.
-This is a 24/7 substance abuse and mental health referral line.
+This is a 24/7 substance use and mental health referral line.
 They can give you local treatment choices and numbers for support groups.

-- Mental Health Helpline: 1-800-950-6264.
+- National Alliance on Mental Health (NAMI) Helpline: 1-800-950-6264.
 This is an information and referral source for finding local mental health programs.

 - Postpartum Depression Helpline: 1-800-944-4773.